** ANDROID ARTS : NIKLAS JANSSON **

 10 DATA : Arne Niklas Jansson is writing this in third person, because that's how things are done on some websites.
 He likes to draw stuff, but sometimes he can be a bit of a slacker.
 Most of the time when he draws stuff it's stuff from and for games.
 He also used to play games, but now he's too old and grumpy so he watches people play games on youtube instead.

-Some of the pages here have some mild adult content, but I'm not your nanny.
+Some of the pages here have some mildly adult content.

 20 PEEK :

 Art Tutorial -

 This art tutorial appears to be fairly popular.
 I wrote most of it back in 2005 and haven't really gotten around to adding much of the insights I've had in the last 7 years.
 The page was hosted over at PSG before, but that site is defunct.

 This is most definitely one of my top 5 favorite NES games.
 Tiny jumping tank and tinier pilot which can jump out and do measly damage, almost turning regular enemies into minibosses.
 Exploration, robot enemies, upgrades.
 I never did finish the game though.
 It was hard.

 X-COM.
 It's one of those games which I really like but rarely play because it feels like such an investment to allocate the time and focus needed for a proper X-COM session.
 Nevertheless, it's one of my top 5 game-projects-to-finish-one-day (a clone, unless some rich guy buys me the rights).
 Another one is MoO1.

 Master of Orion 1 - Perhaps I am one of those in minority who prefers the first game over the second, due to its focus on "macro" oriented strategy.
 A bit into this project I derailed and started on my own setting for a 4X game.
 I really want to work more on this project.
 You can set up games that scale well with the time commitment you're willing to make as a player.